ESCOMP/CTSM/doc/source/tech_note/CN_Pools/CLM50_Tech_Note_CN_Pools.rst

 As of CLM5, vegetation tissues have a flexible stoichiometry, as described in :ref:`Ghimire et al. (2016) <Ghimireetal2016>`.
-Each tissue has a target C\:N ratio, and nitrogen is allocated at each timestep in order to allow the plant to best match the target stoichiometry.
+Each tissue has a target C\:N ratio (see :numref:`Table Plant functional type (PFT) target CN parameters`), and nitrogen is allocated at each timestep in order to allow the plant to best match the target stoichiometry.
 Nitrogen downregulation of productivity acts by increasing the C\:N ratio of leaves when insufficient nitrogen is